-Isotope vs. DNA Testing for Cotton Origin: Key Differences, Accuracy & Compliance
+Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 As regulatory scrutiny increases and supply chains face greater pressure to substantiate sourcing claims, brands are turning to a range of tools to strengthen cotton traceability.

-Two of the most discussed approaches are stable isotope analysis and DNA or molecular tagging.
+Two of the most discussed approaches are stable isotope testing and DNA analysis that comes typically from DNA tagging.

 While these methods are often mentioned together, they serve fundamentally different purposes.